andris9/disposable/README.md

 For example if you want to receive e-mails for `usename@example.com` and the hostname of the actual server where the SMTP daemon is running is `smtp.example.com` then you need to set up the following MX record:

-  * host: example.com
+  * host: example.com (derives from username@ *example.com*, most DNS admin interfaces allow to use `@` instead of the hostname)
-  * priority: 10
+  * priority: 10 (any positive number is ok - if multiple MX servers are listed, the one with the lower number is prefferred when connecting)
-  * mx/hostname: smtp.example.com
+  * mx/hostname/points to: smtp.example.com (hostname or IP where the SMTP daemon is running)

-You can check if the record is correct with the `dig` command - be patient thouh when checking, since DNS propagation usually takes some time.
+You can check if the record is correct with the `dig` command - be patient though when checking, since DNS propagation usually takes some time.

     > dig MX example.com
     ...